mudler/LocalAI/README.md

 | gpt4all       | GPT4ALL               | false          | Set to true for gpt4all models. |

-Once the server is running, you can make requests to it using HTTP.
+Once the server is running, you can start making requests to it using HTTP.
 For example, to generate text based on an instruction, you can send a POST request to the `/predict` endpoint with the instruction as the request body:

 ```
 curl --location --request POST 'http://localhost:8080/predict' --header 'Content-Type: application/json' --data-raw '{